 - 1 tablespoon sambal oelek (optional)

 Obangsaek (obang means “five directions” and saek means “color”) is a spiritual aspect of Korean life present in clothing, art, and cooking.
 It ties each cardinal direction, element of life, and vital bodily organ to one of five colors: black, blue, red, white, or yellow.
-A meal containing all five hues symbolizes a balanced life so with the rainbow of fresh vegetables packed into this dish, we’d say balance achieved.
+A meal containing all five hues symbolizes a balanced life, so with the rainbow of fresh vegetables packed into this dish, we’d say balance is achieved.

 Prep the mushrooms